 You can purchase Claire's book Talking and Thinking Floorbooks from the Mindstretchers shop.
 You can also view all of the resources that support the Talking and Thinking Floorbooks approach at the shop.

 Melanie Lynchuk is a Kindergarten teacher living in Saskatoon, Saskatchewan.
 As well as being an educator, Melanie is a mother to two children, Jude who is 4 1/2 and Lulu who is 2 1/2.
 Melanie learned about the Reggio Emilia Approach in her first year of teaching and has spent the 8 years following, immersing herself in learning about this philosophy, completing her Masters of Education in Early Childhood, focusing on Reggio Emilia.
-Melanie's passion for teaching and sharing with fellow educators her learning in this area, led her to start a blog.
+Melanie's passion for teaching and sharing her learning in this area with fellow educators led her to start a blog.
 You can follow Melanie's classroom teachings on Instagram, through her Facebook group and on her Facebook page.

 Photo of Melanie and her family.